To format a data disk on a Linux instance, see Linux _ Format and mount a data disk.

 A data disk purchased along with the instance can be partitioned and formatted without being attached.

-This example describes how to partition and format a 20 GB data disk on the 64-bit Windows Server 2012 R2.
+This example describes the steps to partition and format a 20 GB data disk on the 64-bit Windows Server 2012 R2.

 On the Windows Server desktop, right click the Start icon, and select Disk Management.
 The data disk not formatted and partitioned (in this example, Disk 2) is in the Offline status.